-The Group funds its operations through cash generated by the Group and has access to a £150m Revolving Credit Facility (RCF) with a £50m accordion which is linked to two covenants: Adjusted Leverage (defined as net debt divided by underlying EBITDA, adjusted for the impact of acquisitions and disposals, excluding the impact of IFRS 16, for the last twelve months); and Interest Cover (defined as underlying EBITDA, adjusted for the impact of acquisitions and disposals, excluding the impact of IFRS 16, for the last twelve months divided by net finance costs excluding pension and IFRS 16 interest).
+The Group funds its operations through cash generated by the Group and has access to a £150m Revolving Credit Facility (RCF) with a £50m accordion which is linked to two covenants: Adjusted Leverage (defined as net debt divided by underlying EBITDA, adjusted for the impact of acquisitions and disposals, excluding the impact of IFRS 16, for the last twelve months); and Interest Cover (defined as underlying EBITDA, adjusted for the impact of IFRS 16, for the last twelve months).
 Covenant limits are a maximum of 3.0x for Adjusted Leverage and a minimum of 4.0x for Interest Cover.
 These covenants are tested at 30 June and 31 December each year until the debt matures in August 2026.